sap-tutorials/Tutorials/tutorials/s4sdkjs-prerequisites/s4sdkjs-prerequisites.md

 ---

-This tutorial is part of a larger series.
-You can find the next entry [here](Get Started with SAP Cloud SDK for JavaScript).
-For questions, you can reach out to us on [`StackOverflow`](https://stackoverflow.com/) using the tag [sap-cloud-sdk](https://stackoverflow.com/questions/tagged/sap-cloud-sdk) and on [answers.sap.com](https://answers.sap.com) using the tag [SAP S/4HANA Cloud SDK](https://answers.sap.com/tags/73555000100800000895).
+For questions, you can reach out to us on [`StackOverflow`](https://stackoverflow.com/) using the tag [sap-cloud-sdk](https://stackoverflow.com/questions/tagged/sap-cloud-sdk) and on [answers.sap.com](https://answers.sap.com) using the tag [SAP Cloud SDK](https://answers.sap.com/tags/73555000100800000895).